-Ekadasi is the eleventh day of the waxing and waning moons.
+Ekadasi is the eleventh day of the waxing and waning moons, which is roughly every two weeks.
 On Ekadasi, devotees fast from grains and legumes, and try to increase spiritual activities such as chanting, reading scripture, and other service.

 Appearance of Sri Advaita Acarya

 Sri Advaita Acarya is the foremost of all the Navadvipa Vaishnavas.
 He is preeminent in knowledge, renunciation and devotion.
 His appearance is generally observed in January.
 (Fast until noon.)

 Lord Nityananda Prabhu appeared as Lord Chaitanya’s principal associate for spreading the congregational chanting of the holy names of God.
 He is an incarnation of Lord Balarama, Krishna’s older brother.
 Nityananda Prabhu appeared in the village of Ekachakra, in West Bengal, India, around 1474.
 It is by his mercy we can obtain love of Krishna.
 Usually takes place in January or February.
 (Fast until noon.)

 Gaura Purnima is the Appearance Day (Advent) of Lord Chaitanya, Sri Caitanya Mahaprabhu, who appeared in Navadvipa, West Bengal, India, on a full moon night during a lunar eclipse, February 27, 1486.
 Lord Chaitanya is Krishna Himself, and came to spread love of Godhead through the congregational chanting of the Holy Names.
 Gaura Purnima is generally celebrated in the month of March.
 (Fast until moonrise.)